hemeac/kiwiTechTree/README.md

 * [Science Param Editor](https://github.com/DMagic1/Science-Param-Loader)
   * Support for Stock; OPM; MPE; GEP
 * [BetterSRBs](https://forum.kerbalspaceprogram.com/index.php?/topic/175316-15-1101-bettersrbs-v123-29-july-2020/)
-  * Better SRBs is how I am handling the "upgrades" for SRBs.
-I mod SRBs from supported mods to behave like Better SRBs custom configs.
+  * Better SRBs is how KTT is handling the "upgrades" for SRBs.
+I also modify SRBs from mods not directly supported in Better SRBs custom configs if BetterSRBs is present.
 * [Rational Resources](https://forum.kerbalspaceprogram.com/index.php?/topic/184875-rational-resources-v1110-sep-20-2020/)
   * Rational Resources implements some cold gas RCS modes into stock, ReStock+ and NF RCS blocks.
-I've added upgrades to these parts and this will be how the mod handles RCS upgrades.
-Be aware that this mod changes the distribution of planet resources and ISRU chains.
+I've added upgrades to these parts and this will be how KTT handles RCS upgrades.
+Be aware that this mod changes the distribution of planet resources and ISRU chains!
 * [StageRecovery](https://forum.kerbalspaceprogram.com/index.php?/topic/179306-19x-stagerecovery-recover-funds-from-dropped-stages/)
-  * Entry costs can get expensive, so it is probably good to recover as much of your vessel as possible.
+  * Entry costs and upgrades can get expensive, so it is good to recover as much of your vessel as possible.
 * [Custom Barn Kit](https://forum.kerbalspaceprogram.com/index.php?/topic/109027-18-custom-barn-kit-1120-19-october-2019-parachute-included/)
   * Increases the initial number of parts for the VAB and SPH to be 40 as I do not find arbitrary part counts to be a fun game mechanic.